SystemsApproach/private5g/software/start.rst

 For example, something like an Intel NUC is more than enough to get started.

-While this appendix focuses on deploying Aether OnRamp on a physical machine (in anticipation of later stages), this stage can also run in a VM.
+While this guide focuses on deploying Aether OnRamp on a physical machine (in anticipation of later stages), this stage can also run in a VM.
 Options include an AWS VM (Ubuntu 20.04 image on `t2.xlarge` instance); a VirtualBox VM running `bento/ubuntu-20.04` `Vagrant